Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/rawtransactions.md

 #### Arguments

 - hex (required):
-  - `String`: A hex encoded transaction
+  - `string`: A hex encoded transaction
   - `Array` of strings: Array with maximum of 20 transaction hex strings.

 #### Result